HANA SDI Flowgraphs Debugging and Performance Check

 when we click on the SQL we can see that a select statement is generate with select all the columns FROM as the _CV.

-I cannot able to post the SQL but you can test the same.
+I cannot post the SQL as it is my code but you can test the same.

 suppose 2 records are not loaded to the target.
 Then in that case we can compare the CV generated by flowgraph with the target table and see what is missing.